 - University Police Department sworn personnel and department administrators.

 - Non-police individuals of offices responsible for campus security.
-These CSAs have security presence or access control authority on university property. (e.g. Building and Grounds, Night Watch, ushers at sporting events, etc.)
+These CSAs have security presence or access control authority on university property. (e.g. Building and Grounds, Night Watch, First Aid Support Team, ushers at sporting events, etc.)

 - Officials with significant responsibility for student and campus activities. (e.g. deans, student affairs professionals, student housing staff, athletic director/assistant directors, coaches, student activities coordinators, student judicial officers, and faculty/staff advisors to student organizations.)

 - Any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.